-- 67. If we offer CCI for credit cards and personal loans through a branch or over the phone, then we will not offer that product to you until at least four days after you have applied for the credit product.
+- 67. If we offer CCI for credit cards and personal loans through a branch or over the phone, then we will not offer 2019 Version of the Code. that product to you until at least four days after you have applied for the credit product.
 This is known as a 'deferred sales period'. - 68.
 We can still provide factual information on CCI for you to consider during the deferred sales period.